-Students within our trust are our number one priority and all staff, governors and trustees work together with a common aim of providing a safe and vibrant learning environment in which all learners can reach their potential and have an enjoyable and positive time at school.
+Students within our trust are our number one priority and all staff, local school board members and trustees work together with a common aim of providing a safe and vibrant learning environment in which all learners can reach their potential and have an enjoyable and positive time at school.

 We are committed to improving access to education in the communities we serve at primary, secondary and special school level.
 We are committed to the aim of delivering a high quality and broad educational experience across the Trust; the continued improvement of schools within our Trust is absolutely fundamental.

 Trustees are volunteers and the Board of Trustees has a strong focus on three core strategic functions: